 Where UNICEF Works

-UNICEF has a presence in over 190 countries and territories, working to ensure that every child is healthy, educated, protected and respected.
-UNICEF USA, based in New York City, works relentlessly in support of that mission, helping to drive global impact for the most vulnerable children.
+UNICEF works in over 190 countries and territories to ensure that every child is healthy, educated, protected and respected.
+UNICEF USA, based in New York City, works relentlessly in support of that mission, helping to drive global impact for children.

 Working nonstop to provide health, education, protection, emergency relief and more to children and families in need around the world